jdevfullstack-tutorials/code-testing/README.md

 In my experience,
 I had developed the projects
-first without knowing code
+first without any idea about
-testing in the first place.
+code testing.
 So I wrote them backwards.
 With that, I refactored
 everything in such a way that: